The Fate of Entanglement: Separable set

-{\bf Temperature.---} In the first application, we take the parameter $s$ to represent the temperature $T$.
+As a warmup case that will be a reference point when we shall discuss thermalisation, we take the parameter $s$ to represent the temperature $T$, as would pertain to a Gibbs thermal state associated with a Hamiltonian $H$, $\rho(T)=\exp(-H/T)/\mathcal{Z}$, or a reduced density matrix thereof $\rho_A(T)=\Tr_B\rho(T)$.
 Naturally, a very large temperature destroys entanglement, yielding a maximally uncorrelated state.
 The infinite-temperature end point is a full-rank product state, $\rho_f=D^{-1}\mathbb I$, where $\mathbb I$ represents the identity matrix in the $D$-dimensional space of the system.
 This state is located at the center of the separable continent.
-Hence, there exists a threshold temperature $T_m$ at which we can rigorously conclude that all forms of entanglement between the $m$ subsystems disappear.
-The minimal eigenvalue of $\rho_f$ being $1/D$, one can readily obtain a temperature above which entanglement is lost.
-However, in the example below we shall see that the system rapidly enters shallow waters, and becomes effectively separable at much lower temperatures.
-Sudden death of bipartite entanglement at finite temperature has been observed in different physical systems \cite{arnesen2001natural,anders2008thermal,gong2009thermal,hart2018entanglement,ma2022symmetric}.
+Hence, there exists a threshold temperature $T_m$ at which one can rigorously conclude that all forms of entanglement between the $m$ subsystems disappear, in agreement with previous results for finite-dimensional systems~\cite{raggio2005spectral}.
+At the threshold, the state at the boundary of the separable continent will generically have full-rank albeit being in a mixture of only rank-deficient product states.
+The minimal eigenvalue of $\rho_f$ being $1/D$, one can readily obtain an upper bound for the temperature above which entanglement is lost.
+However, the example below will show that physical many-body systems tend to loose entanglement much faster than this upper bound.
+Sudden death of bipartite entanglement at finite temperature has been observed in different physical systems~\cite{arnesen2001natural,anders2008thermal,gong2009thermal,hart2018entanglement,ma2022symmetric}.
+Later, we will contrast the above behavior with the thermal fate of entanglement in fermion systems.